 - Downloading content

-Tasks are always executed asynchronously, meaning that they run independently from the parent application or other tasks that run on the same application.
+Tasks are always executed asynchronously, meaning that they run independently from the parent app or other tasks that run on the same app.

 The life-cycle of a task is as follows: